-The following table sets forth certain information with respect to our executive officers as of January 31, 2016:
+The following table sets forth certain information with respect to our executive officers as of January 31, 2017:

 Name Age Position John A. Scarlett, M.D.
-64 P resident and Chief Executive Officer Olivia K. Bloom Executive Vice President, Finance, Chief Financial Officer and Treasurer Melissa A. Kelly Behrs executive Vice President, Business Development and Portfolio & Alliance Management Andrew J. Grethlein, Ph.D.
-Executive Vice President, Development and Technical Operations Stephen N. Rosenfield, J.D. executive Vice President, General Counsel and Corporate Secretary
+65 President and Chief Executive Officer Olivia K. Bloom 48 Executive Vice President, Finance, Chief Financial Officer and Treasurer Melissa A. Kelly Behrs 53 Executive Vice President, Business Development and Portfolio & Alliance Management Andrew J. Grethlein, Ph.D.
+52 Executive Vice President, Development and Technical Operations Stephen N. Rosenfield, J.D.
+67 Executive Vice President, General Counsel and Corporate Secretary

-John A. Scarlett, M.D., has served as our Chief Executive Officer and a director since joining Geron in September 2011 and President since January 2012.
-Dr. Scarlett has served as a director for Chiasma, Inc., a biopharmaceutical company focused on transforming injectable drugs into oral medications, since February 2015.
+John A. Scarlett, M.D., has served as our Chief Executive Officer and a director since September 2011 and President since January 2012.
+Dr. Scarlett has served as a director for Chiasma, Inc., a biopharmaceutical company focused on transforming injectable drugs into oral medications, since February 2015 and CytomX Therapeutics, Inc., a biopharmaceutical company focused on developing antibody therapeutics for the treatment of cancer, since June 2016.
 Prior to joining Geron, Dr. Scarlett served as President, Chief Executive Officer and a member of the board of directors of Proteolix, Inc., a privately held, oncology-oriented biopharmaceutical company, from February 2009 until its acquisition by Onyx Pharmaceuticals, Inc., an oncology-oriented biopharmaceutical company, in November 2009.
 From February 2002 until its acquisition by Ipsen, S.A. in October 2008, Dr. Scarlett served as the Chief Executive Officer and a member of the board of directors of Tercica, Inc., an endocrinology-oriented biopharmaceutical company, and also as its President from February 2002 through February 2007.
 From March 1993 to May 2001, Dr. Scarlett served as President and Chief Executive Officer of Sensus Drug Development Corporation.
 In 1995, he co-founded Covance Biotechnology Services, Inc., a contract biopharmaceutical manufacturing operation, and served as a member of its board of directors from inception to 2000.
 From 1991 to 1993, Dr. Scarlett headed the North American Clinical Development Center and served as Senior Vice President of Medical and Scientific Affairs at Novo Nordisk Pharmaceuticals, Inc., a wholly owned subsidiary of Novo Nordisk A/S. Dr. Scarlett received his B.A. degree in chemistry from Earlham College and his M.D. from the University of Chicago, Pritzker School of Medicine.

 Olivia K. Bloom has served as our Executive Vice President, Finance since February 2014, Chief Financial Officer since December 2012 and Treasurer since February 2011.
 Ms. Bloom previously served as our Senior Vice President, Finance from December 2012 to February 2014, Chief Accounting Officer from September 2010 to December 2012 and Vice President, Finance from January 2007 to December 2012.
 Ms. Bloom joined the Company in 1994 as a Senior Financial Analyst and from 1996 to 2011 served as our Controller.
-Prior to Geron, Ms. Bloom started her career in public accounting at

-KPMG Peat Marwick and became a Certified Public Accountant in 1994.
+Prior to Geron, Ms. Bloom started her career in public accounting at KPMG Peat Marwick and became a Certified Public Accountant in 1994.
 Ms. Bloom graduated Phi Beta Kappa with a B.S. in Business Administration from the University of California at Berkeley.